People love watching videos; be it to solve a problem, learn about how a product works, or just for the sake of entertainment.

 Educators and trainers, for example, can use videos as visual aid to make complex or multi-step information easier to learn and replicate.

 Videos also make for excellent marketing tools.
 In fact, 88% of marketers claim that videos give them a good return on investment.

-Video content has been proven to help brands boost awareness, engagement, and traffic.
+Video marketing has been proven to help brands boost awareness, engagement, and traffic.
 It can even help them build long-lasting relationships with customers based on trust.

 One particular type of video that has risen sharply in popularity is a “how-to” video.

 How-to videos are educational videos that teach the audience how to do something.